ychenfang/ychenfang.github.io/_pages/about.md

 ## News

+* Jan.
+2026: A new paper about Math Benchmark that I participated in "QEDBench: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs" is submitted.
+* Jan.
+2026: A new paper [3DGS$^2$-TR: A Scalable Second-Order Trust-Region Method for 3D Gaussian Splatting](https://drive.google.com/file/d/1o1rnpbwScvndokJ4w6NGLU0swhU0QdEG/view?usp=share_link) is submitted.
+* Jan.
+2026: A new paper [Why is Normalization Preferred?
+A Worst-Case Complexity Theory for Stochastically Preconditioned SGD under Heavy-Tailed Noise](https://drive.google.com/file/d/1rqpsqQoHS0NAJW_CnqiciY9jRBshDTJf/view?usp=share_link) is submitted.
+* Jan.
+2026: A new paper [TRSVR: An Adaptive Stochastic Trust-Region Method with Variance Reduction](https://arxiv.org/abs/2601.14647) is available on arXiv and submitted.
+* Oct.
+2025: I gave a talk at NFORMS Annual Meeting, with the title "High-Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise"
+* Mar.
+2025: A new paper [High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise](https://arxiv.org/abs/2503.19091) is available on arXiv and submitted.
 * Sep.
 2024: A new paper [Trust-Region Sequential Quadratic Programming for Stochastic Optimization with Random Models](https://arxiv.org/abs/2409.15734) is available on arXiv and submitted.
 * Jun.
 2024: The paper [Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems](https://epubs.siam.org/doi/abs/10.1137/22M1537862) is published online.
 * Jan.
 2024: The paper [Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems](https://epubs.siam.org/doi/abs/10.1137/22M1537862) is accepted by SIAM Journal on Optimization.